These web-pages are created by the Jetlane Greyhound team.

 At our facility we currently have a gallop track which is 200 meters in length and also paddocks for the dogs to run free.

-KENNEL JETLANE TROPHY (280 m) FOR WHIPPETS sponsored by our kennel.
-Final at Tampere Kauppi Stadium on 28th of July 2018.
+Annually we've also sponsored some contests.
+F.ex.
+KENNEL JETLANE TROPHY 2018 (280 m) FOR WHIPPETS was arranged by our kennel.
+Finals were at Tampere Kauppi Stadium on 28th of July 2018.
 Competition for dogs in grades L5 - L7.
-All the finalists will be prized.
-Dogs that have at least one race during this year in Finnish GRL competitions are allowed to participate.
+All the finalists were prized.
+Also Otalampi Sprint 2019 was sponsored by us.

 ABOUT FINNISH WHIPPET AND GREYHOUND RACING: